hossam-create/Mnbara-Platform/docs/EBAY_GAP_ANALYSIS.md

 | No conversion metrics | Low | Critical - No ROI visibility | Low | High | Medium |
 | No performance dashboard | Low | Critical - No improvement path | High | High | High |

-**Category Summary:** Sellers on MNBARA are flying blind without analytics.
+**Category Summary:** Sellers on MNBARH are flying blind without analytics.
 This severely limits their ability to optimize and grow, making the platform less attractive to serious sellers.

 **Competitive Readiness: LOW**